aurisvision/monad-trading-bot/docs/gitbook/quick-start.md

-# 🚀 Quick Start Guide
+# Quick Start Guide

-Get started with Area51 Bot in just 5 minutes!
-This guide will walk you through everything you need to know to start trading on the Monad network.
+Get started with Area51 Bot in just 3 simple steps.
+This guide will have you trading on Monad in under 5 minutes.

-## 📋 Prerequisites
+## What You Need

-Before you begin, make sure you have:
+Before you begin:
 - A Telegram account
-- Basic understanding of cryptocurrency trading
-- Some MON tokens for trading (testnet tokens for testing)
+- Some MON tokens for trading (get testnet MON from faucets)

-## 🎯 Step 1: Start the Bot
+## Step 1: Start the Bot

-1. Open Telegram and search for **@Area51Bot** (replace with your actual bot username)
+1. Open Telegram and search for **@Area51Bot**
-2. Click **Start** or send `/start` command
+2. Click **Start** or send `/start`
-3. You'll see the welcome message with the main menu
+3. You'll see the main trading interface

-*[Image placeholder: Bot start screen with welcome message]*

-## 🔐 Step 2: Set Up Your Wallet
+## Step 2: Set Up Your Wallet

 ### Option A: Generate New Wallet